MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/active-directory-authentication-fails-klist-error-0x8009030e.md

 You encounter one or more of the following issues:

-- You receive the following error message when you try to sign into an Remote Desktop Service \(RDS\) Server:
+- You receive the following error message when you try to sign into a Remote Desktop Service \(RDS\) Server:

   > Windows needs your current credentials
   > Please lock this computer, then unlock it using your most recent password or smart card